 · Simply use commercial equipment without regard to environmental mismatches.

 This is an alternative, but not a very good one.
 In this scenario, the customer utilizes commercial equipment in the harsh environment.
 This equipment is not rated for these environments and will probably fail and/or decrease the reliability of the system.
 In our discussions with customers utilizing this alternative, it was only implemented because they were not aware that industrial grade equipment was available.
 They are very open to utilizing Industrial Ethernet Switches.

 In addition, many commercial switches use cut-through techniques and can propagate bad packets on the network.
-However, Industrial switches use store and forward technology that
+However, today's Industrial switches use "store and forward" technology that

 performs CRC (cyclic redundancy checks) and ensures the data Integrity of any packets being forwarded.